-A dental implant is a dental crown over top.that’s made out of a titanium alloy.
-Your dentist or oral surgeon will place the implant in your jawbone.
-Once the implant fuses to your jawbone, your dentist will place an abutment and
+A dental implant is a dental crown over top to complete the restoration.made out of titanium that resembles a metal screw.
+Our dentists will surgically embed the implant into your jawbone for added stability.
+After the implant fuses to your jawbone, our dentists will place an abutment (connector piece) and

 Pros of Dental Implants

 Dental implants look and feel like natural teeth because they’re firmly bonded to your jawbone.
-This means that you won’t have to worry about them slipping like you would with dentures.
+This means that you won’t have to worry about having them adjusted or using adhesives like you might with dentures.

 Patients who wear dentures may discreetly bite down and swallow when they feel their dentures slip in public.
-But patients with dental implants don’t have to deal with this hassle.
+Those with dental implants, however, don’t have to deal with this hassle.
 Instead, the dental implants provide a solid foundation for the crown over top.

 Another benefit of dental implants is that you can continue eating your favorite foods.
 This means that you won’t have to avoid foods that are difficult and/or painful to chew.
 For example, patients with extreme jawbone deterioration may feel pain or discomfort while wearing their dentures.